Broken-Clock-AI/VibeCodeTris/README.md

 This repository contains the source code for a fully deterministic, worker-authoritative Tetris engine built with TypeScript.
 The project prioritizes determinism, replayability, and a clean separation between game logic and rendering.

+---
+## Current Status (As of October 2025)

+The project is currently in the middle of **Phase 3**.

+*   ✅ **Phase 1: Core Engine** - Complete.
+The deterministic logic is fully implemented and unit-tested.
+*   ✅ **Phase 2: Worker Layer** - Complete.
+The engine runs successfully in a resilient web worker.
+*   🚧 **Phase 3: Renderer & UI** - In Progress.
+A functional PixiJS renderer is implemented, along with complete keyboard and touch controls.
+*   ⏳ **Phase 4: Tooling & Polish** - Not Started.

+The application is in a stable, playable state.
+See the `ToDoList.md` for a detailed breakdown of pending tasks.

+---
 ## Project Purpose

 To build a fully deterministic, worker-authoritative Tetris engine (TypeScript) with: